Tax residence: when a simple TRC is not enough

 The Court deduces from this that Mr. was to be qualified as the sole master of the business for the years 2016 and 2017, leading to the application of the presumption of apprehension of the distributed income and justifying their direct taxation in his hands, without the administration having to demonstrate the actual receipt of the disputed sums.

 Through this decision, the Court recalls that tax residence is not deduced from an administrative status.
-It is demonstrated by the durable concordance between the place of real life, the center of personal interests, and the center of economic interests.
+It is demonstrated by the lasting concordance between the place of real life, the center of personal interests, and the center of economic interests.

-Expat law firm
+Expats law firm

-Book a legal consultation for your international project
+Book a legal consultation

 Our team is at your disposal to analyze your situation and propose an approach tailored to your challenges.